thanhtoan1742/CSES/README.md

 I took the formula of "Mathematics/Sum of Divisors" from OEIS.
 I copied the solution to "Mathematics/Christmas Party" from Wiliam Lin CSES stream.
 "Mathematics/Counting Necklaces" is not AC yet.
+I use Booth's algorithm in "String Algorithms/Minimal Rotation" and i don't really understand the algorithm itself.